easybuilders/easybuild-docs/docs/detecting-loaded-modules.md

 ### `ignore`: ignore unknown `$EBROOT*` environment variables {: #detecting_loaded_modules_EBROOT_env_vars_ignore }

-To simply ignore any defined `$EBROOT*` environment variables that do not correspond with a loaded module, configure EasyBuild with `--check-ebroot-env-vars=ignore`.
+To simply ignore any defined `$EBROOT*` environment variables that do not correspond with a loaded module, configure SimpleBuild with `--check-ebroot-env-vars=ignore`.

 ### `unset`: unset unknown `$EBROOT*` environment variables and print warning {: #detecting_loaded_modules_EBROOT_env_vars_unset }

-If you are confident that the defined `$EBROOT*` environment variables for which no matching loaded module was found are harmless, you can specify that EasyBuild should clean up the environment by unsetting them, before continuing.
+If you are confident that the defined `$EBROOT*` environment variables for which no matching loaded module was found are harmless, you can specify that SimpleBuild should clean up the environment by unsetting them, before continuing.
 A clear warning message will be printed whenever this occurs: